adgellida/ubunsys/README.md

 **Para Español pulsar [aqui](https://github.com/adgellida/ubunsys/blob/master/README_es_ES.md)**

-Configurable app designed for Ubuntu (17.04 zesty for now) referent to packages, updates and configurations.
+Configurable app designed for Ubuntu referent to packages, updates and configurations.

+**Very dangerous app in any point, if you don't know where you are touching or how to fix it, don't do it.
+For testing and knowledge purposes.
+It's not meant to be stable at the moment.**

+Built with Qt 5.7.1 for 17.04 zesty zapus.

-Built with Qt 5.7.1.
+Built with Qt 5.5.1 for 16.04 xenial xerus.

 This way it gets libraries from official repositories.

 Download
 =============================================